What is The Fit Guide?

 How are the ratings calculated?

 A five-star rating is awarded for those clubs achieving 90% and above.
-A four-star rating is awarded to those achievingacheiving 80% and above, while ‘Recommended’ is 70% and above.
-‘Rated’ is for clubs that achieve less than 70%.
+A four-star rating is awarded to those achieving 80% and above, while ‘Recommended’ is 70% and above.
+Any club that scores below 70% will not be included in The Fit Guide.

 Who are The Fit Guide evaluators?